How to go about running an LPJS competition

 The process of submitting a registration form to Leon Paul has to be done every year, even by established LPJS events.
 This is to ensure the competition details on the website are kept up to date and to avoid no clashes on the calendar.
 The registration forms can be completed online for subsequence years.

-All entries for LPJS from 2016 will be made through the LPJS website*.
+All entries for LPJS will be made through the LPJS website*.
 There will no longer be postal entries and fencers will not be able to enter competitions on the day.
 This allows real time entry lists to be shown on the website and permits organisers to plan with accurate entry numbers and up to date information.

 All LPJS events have to be run in accordance with the same format and adhere to certain standards.
 This ensures a consistent and positive experience for the children and parents.
 It also reflects the experience and feedback we have received over 30 years of youth events.
 You will find the answers to most of your questions in the following section but if you have any questions after reading them, simply contact the team at Leon Paul who will be more than happy to help you.